lorensen/VTKExamples/src/VTKBook/Chapter6.md

  <figcaption><b>Figure 6-22</b>.
 Tensor visualization techniques; (a) Tensor axes.<a href="../../Cxx/VisualizationAlgorithms/TensorAxes" title="TensorAxes"> See TensorAxes.cxx</a> and <a href="../../Python/VisualizationAlgorithms/TensorAxes" title="TensorAxes"> See TensorAxes.py</a> (b) Tensor ellipsoids.<a href="../../Cxx/VisualizationAlgorithms/TensorEllipsoids" title="TensorEllipsoids"> See TensorEllipsoids.cxx</a> and <a href="../../Python/VisualizationAlgorithms/TensorEllipsoids" title="TensorEllipsoids"> See TensorEllipsoids.py</a></figcaption>
 </figure>

 In **Figure6-22** we visualize the analytical results of Boussinesq's problem from Saada.
-The lefthand portion of the figure shows the results by displaying the scaled and oriented principal axes of the stress tensor.
+The top portion of the figure shows the results by displaying the scaled and oriented principal axes of the stress tensor.
 (These are called *tensor axes*.)
-In the righthand portion we use tensor ellipsoids to show the same result.
+In the bottom portion we use tensor ellipsoids to show the same result.
 Tensor ellipsoids and tensor axes are a form of *glyph* (see "Glyphs" on page190 ) specialized to tensor visualization.

 A certain amount of care must be taken to visualize this result since there is a stress singularity at the point of contact of the load.
 In a real application loads are applied over a small area and not at a single point.
 Also, plastic behavior prevents stress levels from exceeding a certain point.
 The results of the visualization, as with any computer process, are only as good as the underlying model.